|Day One main activities||Meet up in Korla, explore Korla's Old Quarter.|

 The mausoleum was built around 1640 for Muhammed Yusuf, the father of Afaq Khoja, and is a domed structure with four corner minarets and a beautiful cladding of glazed tiles.

 The key points of the story of the Fragrant Concubine differ greatly, depending on which side is telling it.
 One side has it that her captivating scent caused her presentation as a gift to the Emperor, who she grew to love until her death.
-The other side has it that she was kidnapped, held against her will in the Forbidden City, where she plotted to kill him until she was murdered by the Empress Dowager.
+The other side has it that she was kidnapped and held against her will in the Forbidden City, where she plotted to kill him until she was murdered by the Empress Dowager.

 The livestock market is where local shepherds and farmers meet up to sell and trade livestock.
 We’ll visit* for a look at this very interesting slice of local culture on the last day of the trip, and see if we can spot anyone using the secretive method of agreeing on a price.